McTavishLab/physcraper/docs/Tutorial.md

 The canonical otu info is also stored in json format in

-This same tree and alignemnt are also output with teh taxon names as ;labels, saves in outputs as
+This same tree and alignment are also output with teh taxon names as labels, saves in outputs as updated_taxonname.tre and .fas.

+To further explore the data associated with the tips on this tree see DataExploration.md